IrisBox/gewit-hring/_posts/2024-02-05-Place-and-Space.md

 Hermeneutics, of a sort, is another factor that had a place to play.
 How would walking with Constable influence our interpretation and understanding and of his work?
 When German philosopher Hans-Georg Gadamer took on the task of his ‘Truth and Method’, one particular point of focus around Friedrich Schleiermacher’s point that:

-> *“The work of art loses […] significance if it is torn from its original context […].
-Hence A work of art, too, is really rooted in its own soil, its own environment.
+> *“The work of art loses […] significance if it is torn from its original context […] a work of art, too, is really rooted in its own soil, its own environment.
 It loses its meaning when it is wrenched from this environment and enters into general circulation.”*
 > (Gadamer, 1989, p.
 166)[^6]

 So, our use of augmented reality to take works that had been created for mass circulation, doubly so as we were using digitised mezzotints produced for Constable by the engraver David Lucas, speaks directly to this - we were taking those works back into the environment that made them: